DIY-NAMICsystem/ArduinoPrograms/README.md

-# AIM - Behavioral Paradigms
+# DNAMIC Part 2 - Behavioral Paradigms

-##### Note: AIM is informally referred to as DNAMIC (Dartmouth Nautiyal Arduino Modular Instrumental Chamber) in the lab.
-Therefore I might use the two terms (AIM / DNAMIC) interchangeably to refer to the same thing.

-This is the second repository in a three-part series containing the behavioral paradigms of AIM.
-If you are new to Arduino Instrumental Modules (AIM), please consider visiting this [first repository](https://github.com/jhl0204/DNAMIC-Hardware-Documentations) introducing AIM and explaining the **hardware build instructions.** If you're interested in the data analysis portion of AIM, visit the [third repository](https://github.com/jhl0204/DNAMIC-Data-Analysis).
+This is the second repository in a three-part series containing the behavioral paradigms of DNAMIC.
+If you are new to Arduino Instrumental Modules (AIM), please consider visiting this first repository introducing DNAMIC and explaining the [hardware build instructions]((https://github.com/jhl0204/DNAMIC-Hardware-Documentations).
+If you're interested in the data analysis portion of DNAMIC, visit the [data analysis repository](https://github.com/jhl0204/DNAMIC-Data-Analysis).

 ___

-### Arduino Behavioral Paradigms
+### Arduino Behavioral Programs

-This repository hosts the different paradigms you can run on AIM.
-Arduino is the control center of AIM, so essentially the paradigms are being run by Arduino microprocessors.
+This repository hosts the different programs you can run on DNAMIC.
+Arduino is the control center of DNAMIC, so essentially the programs are being run by Arduino microprocessors.
 The paradigms are written entirely in Arduino, which is based on C++.
 (Note however that the Arduino IDE environment is [different](https://forum.arduino.cc/index.php?topic=513643.0), so don't expect all the standard C/C++ features and libraries to work in the IDE.)

-####  Currently Available paradigms
+####  Currently Available Programs

 Each page will have a logic flow diagram of the paradigm to aid the reader.

+NOT CURRENTLY USED

 * [**1.
 Port Habituation**](https://github.com/jhl0204/DNAMIC-Arduino-Software-Programs/tree/master/Port_Habituation_Multi_Btn)
 * [**2.
 Continuous Cue Training:**](https://github.com/jhl0204/DNAMIC-Arduino-Software-Programs/tree/master/Continous_Cue_Training)